Career

 The work did not move in random directions.
 It kept moving toward environments where the systems mattered more, the constraints got harder, and the standards got higher.

-At Rajasri Infotech, I worked on recommendation engines, dynamic pricing models, monitoring, automated retraining, and dashboards tied directly to customer targeting and business outcomes.
+The early work was grounded in business-facing machine learning: recommendation engines, dynamic pricing models, monitoring, automated retraining, and dashboards tied directly to customer targeting and operating results.

-What changed here: the habit of tying model work to measurable impact showed up early, including work that drove a 10% revenue increase.
+That phase is where the habit of tying model work to measurable impact started, including work that contributed to a 10% revenue increase through better personalization and decision support.

-Graduate study gave me more technical depth around MLOps, CI/CD, model lifecycle, experimentation, statistics, and practical deployment.
-It was also the phase where I pushed through a large volume of hands-on ML work and started treating deployment discipline as a first-class concern.
+Graduate study added depth around MLOps, CI/CD, model lifecycle, experimentation, statistics, and practical deployment.
+It was the phase where end-to-end ML systems started to matter more than model experimentation in isolation.

 Production ML at broader scale